 If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Old-Fashioned Brunswick Stew.
-It is part and parcel of any Southern cook’s repertoire although its origins are somewhat murky.
+It is part and parcel of any Southern cook’s repertoire, although its origins are somewhat murky.

 My recipe is for old-fashioned Georgia Brunswick stew made with ham, chicken, potatoes, butter beans, corn, onions, and diced tomatoes.
 All that goodness is slowly stewed together until it reaches a deliciously rich, slow-cooked barbecue flavor.

-✍🏻 History of Brunswick Stew
+✍🏻 What is Brunswick Stew

 Brunswick Stew has quite an interesting history involving a long-standing rivalry between two cities with the same name — Brunswick.
-Of course, the city of Brunswick, Georgia, claims bragging rights to the delicious recipe as does Brunswick County, Virginia.
+Of course, the city of Brunswick, Georgia, claims bragging rights to the delicious recipe, as does Brunswick County, Virginia.

 There also happens to be another large iron pot in Brunswick, Virginia, sitting on a cement block that is claimed to be the pot used to cook the very first batch in “early colonial days.”
 It’s a friendly rivalry that has been going on for over a century.

 Who really knows where it originated?
 I’m sure I don’t, but I know this – it is one of the most delicious combinations of meat and vegetables ever created.
 And, frankly, no Southern barbecue would be complete without a steaming pot of it.
 This particular recipe has Georgia roots – that’s the only thing I can tell you for certain!